-The Forest Service conduct import inspections of wood and wood products from Third Countries regulated under the EU Plant Health Directive to ensure compliance with entry requirements as part of the Customs clearance process.
+The Forest Service conduct import inspections of wood and wood products from Third Countries regulated under the EU Plant Health Directive to ensure compliance with entry requirements as part of the Customs clearance process (Table 30).
 Under the EU internal markets regime goods coming from within the EU are not subject to Customs clearance- but monitored to ensure Ireland's Protected Zone requirements are met.
 The Forest Service operates two designated Border Inspection Posts in Dublin and Cork ports for import controls from Third countries and has an office in Waterford port.
 Shipments coming into the other ports and airports are covered from these locations if required.
-While non-compliance is infrequent, in recent years interceptions of note include wood packaging material infested with Bursaphelenchus xylophilus (pine wood nematode) and Ips typographus (eight-tooted spruce bark beetle).
-A large bulk shipment import of conifer wood chip inspected prior to discharge was also found to be non-compliant with the Protected Zone requirements and re-exported.